Albertyhu/BlogClient/readme.md

 **Making an app that anyone can use**

-The site is built with a lot attention to making sure that the user experience is seamless.
+The site is built with a lot attention to make sure that the user experience is seamless.
 I wanted to make sure that anyone who is not technically savvy can intuitively navigate through the app.
+This requires that the app has the following:

 1. Mobile responsiveness
-2. Color direction
+2. Good color direction
 3. Filtered search feature
 4. Previewed images before loading
 5. LinkedIn-style comment tree